CREATE FUNCTION (SQL table)

 - The USAGE privilege on the distinct type, and

-- The system authority *EXECUTE on the library containing the distinct type
+- The USAGE privilege on the schema containing the distinct type

 - Database administrator authority